Plutora Blog - Test Environment Management

 Get Automated with Plutora

-When we help our clients make a transition to cloud-based test environments, the first thing we help them do is stand up Plutora so that they can track the effort required to support, create, and tear down test environments.
-Once you’ve installed Plutora and started to keep track of your environments, you’ll appreciate the real cost of keeping several test environments up and running 24/7 for projects that may only need them for a few hours a week.
+When we help our clients make a transition to cloud-based test environments, the first thing we help them do is successfully onboard Plutora Environments so that they can track the effort required to support, create, and tear down test environments.
+Once you’ve installed Plutora Environments and started keeping track of your environments, you’ll appreciate the real cost of keeping several test environments up and running 24/7 for projects that may only need them for a few hours a week.

-You’ll also be able to see which environments are in the most demand, and which projects are the biggest drivers of both environment demand and environment conflict.
-Using Plutora as a Test Environment Management tool gives you the opportunity to identify the environments that would benefit the most from a migration to automated, cloud-based infrastructure.
+You’ll also be able to see which environments are in most demand, and which projects are the biggest drivers of both environment demand and environment conflict.
+Using Plutora Environments as a test environment management tool gives you the opportunity to identify the environments that would benefit the most from a migration to automated, cloud-based infrastructure.